Meet the College of Liberal Arts

 Majors: Political Science and Philosophy

-Bio: Harper is a political science and philosophy double major from Plainfield, IN.
-She chose CSU to start a new chapter, meet new people, and be part of the welcoming Fort Collins community.
-On campus, she is a member of the Honors College, hosts a radio show with 90.5 KCSU, works as a Democracy Fellow with the Straayer Center for Public Service Leadership, and competes on the Mock Trial team.
-Outside of school, Harper is involved in several community civic organizations, which allow her to connect her studies to issues impacting her community.
-She plans to graduate in three years and head straight to law school, where she hopes to keep building on her commitment to public service and advocacy.
+Bio: Harper Dorris is from Plainfield, Indiana, and is double majoring in Political Science and Philosophy.
+She chose Colorado State University to start a new chapter and become part of the Fort Collins community.
+Harper is a member of the Honors College and is actively involved across campus, including hosting a radio show with KCSU, working as a Democracy Fellow, and competing on the Mock Trial team.
+She also engages in civic organizations beyond campus.
+Harper plans to graduate early and attend law school, where she hopes to continue her work in public service and advocacy.

 Anna Skarupa